Skip to Main Content

 The debt snowball method involves paying off your smallest debt first, while continuing to make minimum payments on all other debts.
 When you are finished paying off the smallest debt, apply the funds you were putting toward it to the payment on your next smallest balance, and so on.
 This method is best suited for those who need an early win in their debt repayment journey to stay motivated.

-With the debt avalanche method, you focus on paying off highest-interest debt first, while making minimum payments on other debts.
+With the debt avalanche method, you focus on paying off the highest-interest debt first, while making minimum payments on other debts.
 Once the highest-interest debt is paid, move on to the debt with the next highest rate, and so on.
 The goal of this method is to pay less interest over time, and can result in quicker debt payoff.

 5. Negotiate credit card debt